 Of course, families want to do all they possibly can in order to meet their loved ones’ needs, but dementia caregiving can lead to an exceptionally high level of both mental and physical stress.
 This takes a toll on the caretakers’ own health and wellbeing over time, especially once the disease advances.
 And many family caregivers think there is an all-or-nothing strategy: either manage their loved one’s needs in the home, or confront moving him or her into residential care.

-Harmony Home Health & Hospice, fortunately, has a solution that’s beneficial to seniors with dementia as well as their family caregivers: the addition of an expert in-home dementia caregiver to provide home healthcare services.
+Harmony Home Health & Hospice, Salt Lake City home care providers for the surrounding areas, has a solution that’s beneficial to seniors with dementia as well as their family caregivers: the addition of an expert in-home dementia caregiver to provide home healthcare services.
 Here is why we consider dementia care in the home to be ideal:

 - Highly trained care.
 Because our care providers are both trained and knowledgeable about the many intricate areas of Alzheimer’s disease and other forms of dementia, they can proactively handle and more effectively manage even the most difficult of behaviors, like wandering, aggression, sundowning, and much more.